zoharbabin/kaltura-discord/kaltura-discord/DEPLOYMENT.md

 ## Environment Configuration

-The application uses different environment files for development and production:
+The application uses a single `.env` file for both development and production environments.
+The deployment scripts automatically set additional environment-specific variables at runtime.

-- `.env.development` - Development environment configuration
-- `.env.production` - Production environment configuration
+- `.env` - Main environment configuration file
-- `discord-activity/.env.development` - Discord Activity development configuration
-- `discord-activity/.env.production` - Discord Activity production configuration
+- Symbolic link from `discord-activity/.env` to the main `.env` file

-Make sure to update these files with your actual credentials before deployment.
+Make sure to update the `.env` file with your actual credentials before deployment.
+You can use the provided `.env.example` file as a template.

 ## Deployment Scripts